-Although Honda does not encourage children to ride in front, this system is designed to shut off the side airbag if a child leans into the side airbag's path.
+Although Honda does not encourage children to ride in front, if the sensors in the seat detect a child has leaned into the side airbag's deployment path, the airbag will shut off.

 The side airbag may also shut off if a short adult leans sideways, or a larger adult slouches and leans sideways into the airbag's deployment path.